Parameterized Complexity of Efficient Sortation: Preliminaries

-We call each set $\chi(t)$ a \emph{bag}, and we use $c(t)$ to denote the set of all vertices of $G$ which occur in the bag of some descendant of $t$ (possibly $\chi(t)$ itself).
-The width of a nice tree decomposition $(\mathtt{T}, \chi)$ is the size of the largest bag $\chi(t)$ minus 1, and the \emph{treewidth} of $G$ is the minimum width of a nice tree decomposition of $G$.
+We use $c(t)$ to denote the set of all vertices of $G$ which occur in the bag of $t$ or some descendant of $t$.
+The width of a nice tree decomposition $(\mathtt{T}, \chi)$ is the size of the largest bag $\chi(t)$ minus 1, and the \emph{treewidth} of $G$ is the minimum width of a nice tree decomposition of~$G$.